Partial collapsing degeneration of Floer trajectories and adiabatic gluing: Introduction

 In \cite{BO}, Bourgeois and Oancea studied the Floer equation of autonomous Hamiltonian $H$ under the assumption that its 1-periodic orbits are transversally nondegenerate on a symplectic manifold with contact type boundary, in relation to the study of the linearized contact homology of a fillable contact manifold and symplectic homology of its filling.
-Their construction is based on Morse-Bott techniques for Floer trajectories where a function of the type $\varepsilon f$ is used on the Morse-Bott set of \emph{parameterized }periodic orbits of $H$ to break the $S^{1}$ symmetry of the orbit space, whose loci consist of \emph{isolated}, \emph{unparameterized }, \emph{nonconstant} periodic orbits.
-The Hamiltonian pearl complex case treated in subsection \ref{subsec:ham-pearl} can be put in a similar Morse-Bott setting this time to break the $M$-symmetry of constant orbits of Hamiltonian $0$ by adding a small Morse function $\varepsilon f$ on $M$ itself.
+Their construction is based on Morse-Bott techniques for Floer trajectories where a function of the type $\varepsilon f$ is used on the Morse-Bott set of \emph{parameterized }periodic orbits of $H$ to break the $S^{1}$-symmetry of the orbit space, whose loci consist of \emph{isolated}, \emph{unparameterized }, \emph{nonconstant} periodic orbits.
+The Hamiltonian pearl complex case treated in our subsection \ref{subsec:ham-pearl} can be put in a similar Morse-Bott setting for the Hamiltonian $H=0$, to break the $M$-symmetry of the orbit space, whose loci consists of constant orbits (i.e. all points on $ M$), by adding a small Morse function $\varepsilon f$ on $M$ itself.
+Some gluing result involving the configuration of disk-flow-disk also appeared in the Legendrian contact homology setting in \cite{EES}.

+More recently, Diogo and Lisi \cite{DL} studied the symplectic homology of complements of smooth divisors under certain monotonicity assumptions.
+In relation to their study, they use a Morse-Bott degeneration comparing split Floer cylinders with cascades to $J$ -holomorphic curves.
+The configuration appearing in their study is similar to resolving \textquotedblleft thimble-flow-thimble\textquotedblright\ configurations to Floer trajectories in our case.
+But their method is very different from ours.
+(See \cite[Part 3]{DL} for details.)

-\textbf{Acknowledgment:} The first named author would like to thank Kenji Fukaya for having much discussion on this kind of gluing analysis some years ago after \cite{FO} was completed when they attempted to push the gluing analysis further to include the thick part but stopped working on it \cite {fukaya-oh2}.
+\textbf{Acknowledgment:} The first named author would like to thank Kenji Fukaya for having much discussion on this kind of gluing analysis after \cite {FO} was completed when they had attempted to push the gluing analysis further to include the thick part without much success at that time.

-The second named author would like to thank the math department of Chinese University of Hong Kong for its nice research environment, where major part of his research on this paper was carried out.
+The second named author would like to thank the math departments of Chinese University of Hong Kong and University of Minnesota for the excellent research environment, where major part of his research on this paper was carried out.
 He also thanks Xiaowei Wang for constant encouragement.